Visdum-sales-commission-software

 5. Reduce disputes and dissatisfaction with transparency

-According to an XYZ survey, sales reps spend about two hours each week estimating their incentives.
-With modern complicated policies with tricky calculations, most reps end up miscalculating their incentives leading to unnecessary disputes and dissatisfaction.
+With modern complicated policies and tricky calculations, most reps end up miscalculating their incentives leading to unnecessary disputes and dissatisfaction.
 Likewise, your Finance team is tired of computations that are manual, error-prone, and full of hassle.

 Furthermore, with our Visdum Estimator, sales reps can now easily estimate and plan their future earnings by calculating incentives on pipeline deals.